ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/2_manifest.md

   "provides": [
     {
       "type": "ImportAutomation",
-      "id": "ImportModule",
-      "title": "Readonly showcase",
+      "displayName": "Readonly showcase",
-      "description": "This is a plug-in which showcases the readonly functionality of plug-in UI."
+      "summary": "This is a plug-in which showcases the readonly functionality of plug-in UI."
     }
   ]
 }